fractalsproject/billion-scale-on-gemini-apu/README.md

 We will provide you with an upload area for your binary index file during the competition.

-Additional information may be required:
+Additional information may be required to qualify for all the leaderboards:
-* To qualify for the cost track, please include evidence of the MSRP of your entire system.
+* To qualify for the cost leaderboard, please include evidence of the MSRP of your entire system.
 Put this evidence into the *t3/[your_team_name]/* directory.
 * If all of the source code cannot be included in your pull request, please provide an explanation of what the non-open-source part of the software does (host drivers, firmware, etc.) Put this explanation into the t3/[your_team_name]/ directory.

 ### How_To_Get_Help